SixSq/old.sixsq.github.com/_casestudies/city/features/3_scalability.md

 icon: fad fa-warehouse
 ---

-In a smart city transformation, starting with one vertical application, in this case lighting, is easier and less risky than rolling out an entire horizontal platform.
-Cities can follow up with the addition of air quality monitoring, sound pollution tracking systems and much more, without further intrusion into the city’s infrastructure.
+In an smart airport, harbour or city transformation, starting with one vertical application, in this case video analysis or lighting, is easier and less risky than rolling out an entire horizontal platform.
+Operators can then follow up with the addition sensors and applications, such as audio analysis, air quality monitoring, security and much more, without costly intrusion into the critical infrastructure itself.